 For purposes of this Section 9.2(c), the calculation of the Termination Payment shall be calculated pursuant to Section 6.3 by Party B as if all outstanding Transactions had been liquidated, and in addition thereto, shall include all amounts owed but not yet paid by Party A to Party B, whether or not such amounts are due, for performance already provided pursuant to any and all Transactions.

 Guarantee.
-If requested by Party B and in order to secure all payment obligations of Party A to Party B hereunder, Party A shall deliver to Party B, prior to or concurrently with the execution and delivery of this Master Agreement, a guarantee by Party A’s Guarantor in an amount not less than Party A’s Guarantee Amount and in the form attached hereto as Schedule C.
+If requested by Party B and in order to secure all payment obligations of Party A to Party B hereunder, Party A shall deliver to Party B, prior to or concurrently with the execution and delivery of this Master Agreement, a Guarantee Agreement by Party A’s Guarantor in an amount not less than Party A’s Guarantee Amount and in the form attached hereto as Exhibit C.

 Grant of Security Interest/Remedies.
 To secure its obligations under this Agreement and to the extent either or both Parties deliver Performance Assurance hereunder, each Party (a "Pledgor") hereby grants to the other Party (the "Secured Party") a present and continuing security interest in, and lien on (and right of Set-off against), and assignment of, all money, accounts, amounts payable, cash and cash equivalent collateral, and any and all proceeds resulting therefrom or the liquidation thereof, whether now or hereafter held by, on behalf of, or for the benefit of, such Secured Party, and each Party agrees to take such action as the other Party reasonably requires in order to perfect the Secured Party’s first-priority security interest in, and lien on (and right of setoff against), such collateral and any and all proceeds resulting therefrom or from the liquidation thereof.